misik-eng/misik-eng/README.md

 ### 📚 Goals

+1. Successfully advance from the Foundation Track into the MIT Emerging Talent Certificate Program.
-1. Enhance my skills in coding and Data Science.
+2. Enhance my skills in coding and Data Science.
-2. Build meaningful projects that merge engineering and technology.
+3. Build meaningful projects that merge engineering and technology.

 ---